bcnmy/documentation/docs/pages/nexus/quickstart.md

 [See sendTransaction Docs](/nexus/nexus-client/methods#sendtransaction)

-### 4. Optional: Sponsor User Operation
+### 4. Optional: Sponsor transaction

 By using a Paymaster, we can add sponsorship of gas fees.
-Checkout [sponsoring user operations](/nexus/tutorials/gasless) for more information.
+Checkout [sponsoring transaction](/nexus/tutorials/gasless) for more information.